 Pebble alien landing

-Create a scenario which is fun in itself or a great hook for further activities.
+Create a scenario of pebble creatures which is fun in itself or a great hook for children to explore further activities.

 What you'll need